TongZhu-Ellen/chance-pay/README.md

 - The wallet consumer wraps message handling in a try–catch block.
 - Any unhandled exception is swallowed, so the listener still returns normally and the broker sends an ACK.
 - This means a message is **never redelivered** (“at most once”): either the inbox + deduct succeed, or the message vanishes with an error log.
-- This design reflects the *FatePay* philosophy: the wallet tries, but failure leaves only traces in logs, not repeated cooking of the same message.
+- This design reflects the *ChancePay* philosophy: the wallet tries, but failure leaves only traces in logs, not repeated cooking of the same message.

 ---

 ### 4. If inbox insert + deduct succeed, request is notified (best effort)
 - After updating inbox status (SUCCEED/FAILED), the listener attempts an HTTP `PUT /internal/requests/{uuid}` to update the request side.
 - This call is wrapped in `try–catch`.
 If it fails, wallet logs a warning and does not retry.
-- This reflects the *FatePay* spirit: notification is attempted, but not guaranteed.
+- This reflects the *ChancePay* spirit: notification is attempted, but not guaranteed.

 ---